Chase Sapphire Reserve vs. Sapphire Preferred: Which is Right for You?

 In my opinion, the ability to earn 3x points on dining and travel with the Sapphire Reserve (instead of 2x with Sapphire Preferred) and redeeming at 1.5 cents per point through the Chase portal (instead of 1.25 cents per point with Sapphire Preferred) is worth far more than $55 annually.
 Not to mention all of the additional benefits the Sapphire Reserve includes (lounge access, Global Entry, roadside assistance, etc.).

 If the $300 travel credit seems like a stretch, The Chase Sapphire Preferred should be your choice.
-With an annual fee of $95 that is waived in year one, it is the best travel rewards credit card for beginners.
+With an annual fee of $95, it is the best travel rewards credit card for beginners.

 Click Here to learn more about the Sapphire Preferred Card.